ohnotnow/code-investigator/README.md

 # code-investigator

 A little experiment in AI-powered tools for exploring and finding relevant sections to implement a feature or bugfix.
+It can also give you a head start on generating a Readme for the project.

 ---